52North/WeatherRoutingTool/README.md

 If not provided `DATA_MODE='automatic'` cannot be used.

-Configuration parameter for the database which stores OpenSeaMap data (used in the constraints modules):
+Configuration parameters for the database which stores OpenSeaMap data:

 - `WRT_DB_HOST`
 - `WRT_DB_PORT`